 In 2020, the COVID-19 pandemic accelerated some existing trends and put a spotlight on others.
-We are now faced with the challenge of responding to the broad effects of the pandemic.
-We also have an opportunity to think differently about how we define and value health, how we understand the complex systems that produce health, and how we rise to the challenge of supporting equity in health across individuals, communities, and societies.
+We now have the challenge of responding to the broad effects of the pandemic.
+But we also have an opportunity to think differently about how we define and value health, how we understand the complex systems that produce health, and how we rise to the challenge of supporting equity in health across individuals, communities, and societies.

 - Produce some form of academic output, e.g. a white paper, journal article, popularized version of current knowledge on a topic, grant application

 - Facilitate a more in-depth inward-facing interaction with faculty and learners at both campuses of UBC

 - Deliver a dialogue session

 The dialogue session will be planned with and supported by UBC Health and delivered as part of the UBC Health Dialogue Series.
 Each dialogue session will result in the following, which will be hosted on the UBC Health website:

 - A recorded video of the dialogue session